aurelilia/gamelin/README.md

 - [trekawek, for coffee-gb, which I abridged the sound implementation from](https://github.com/trekawek/coffee-gb)
 - [Megan Sullivan, for her list of GB opcodes](https://meganesulli.com/blog/game-boy-opcodes)
 - [gbdev.io for a list of useful resources](https://gbdev.io)
-- blargg and Gekkio for their test ROMs and retrio for hosting blargg's ROMs
+- blargg, Gekkio and mattcurie for their test ROMs and retrio for hosting blargg's ROMs
 - You, for reading this :)